Mandurah Traffic Bridge Replacement

 Read more information on the Media Statement.

-Video: Time lapse of the new bridge being pushed into final position using the incremental launch construction process.
+Video: Time lapse of the new bridge being pushed into final position and demolition of the old bridge.

 Scope of works